Thursday, July 23, 2020

 Financial wellness surveys typically fall into two buckets.
 Prospect surveys, which you can use as part of your sales process, and program surveys, which you incorporate into your education.

-When you are offering financial wellness as an additional or standalone service (rather than including it in the cost of your retirement plan services) you might find human resources interested in it but that they question the ROI or whether or not their employees will engage with the program.
+When you are offering financial wellness as an additional or standalone service (rather than including it in the cost of your retirement plan services) you might find human resources interested in it but that they question the ROI or whether their employees will engage with the program.
 They don’t want to pay for a program that their employees don’t need or won’t use.

 You can create a survey that they provide to their employees to gauge whether financial wellness is a priority, a benefit they would utilize, and where they need the most help (topics to cover).
 Aggregate the results and provide them to the plan sponsor in a nicely formatted report to take the proposal process to the next step.